Jidmaa/CountryFinder/README.md

 # CountryFinder
-A React app to search informations about every country ever, using https://restcountries.eu/ and TailwindCSS
+A React app to search informations about every country ever, using https://restcountries.eu/ and Material-UI